Trip killer

 A trip killer, also known as a hallucinogen antidote or hallucinogen antagonist, is a drug that aborts or reduces the effects of a hallucinogenic drug experience (or 'trip').
 As there are different types of hallucinogens that work in different ways, there are different types of trip killers.
-They can completely block or reduce the effects of hallucinogens, or they can simply provide anxiety relief and sedation.
+Antipsychotics can block and reduce the effects of hallucinogens directly.
+Benzodiazepines provide adjunct anxiety relief and sedation.

 Examples of trip killers, in the case of serotonergic psychedelics, include serotonin receptor antagonists, such as antipsychotics like risperidone and quetiapine and certain antidepressants like trazodone and mirtazapine, and benzodiazepines, for instance diazepam and alprazolam.

 Trip killers can be used clinically to manage effects of hallucinogens, like hallucinogenic effects, anxiety, and psychomotor agitation, for instance in the emergency department and in the setting of psychedelic therapy.
 They are also sometimes used by recreational psychedelic users as a form of harm reduction to manage "bad trips" or challenging experiences, for instance emotionally difficult experiences with prominent anxiety.
 While used for harm-reduction purposes, this use of trip killers has raised concerns about safety and possible adverse effects.